pitt-crc/user-manual/docs/data-management/file-transfer-methods/globus.md

 ## Transfer files using Globus

 Go to https://www.globus.org/ and click LOG IN at the top right corner.

 Select University of Pittsburgh, and LOGIN Pitt passport using your Pitt credentials.

 ![](../../_assets/img/data-management/globus20.png)

 Within the Globus ecosystem, Endpoints and Collections are key, closely related entities.

-An Endpoint represents a specific server or cluster of servers.
+An **Endpoint** represents a specific server or cluster of servers.

-A Collection represents a location containing data plus the policies and permissions for accessing that data.
+A **Collection** represents a location containing data plus the policies and permissions for accessing that data.

-A Mapped Collection is a point of access to a storage system which uses the credentials of the currently logged-in user.
+A **Mapped Collection** is a point of access to a storage system which uses the credentials of the currently logged-in user.
 That user is "mapped" to some underlying credential or access mechanism.

-A Guest Collection is a point of access to a storage system which is hosted on a Mapped Collection, and which uses the credentials or access of the user who created it.
+A **Guest Collection** is a point of access to a storage system which is hosted on a Mapped Collection, and which uses the credentials or access of the user who created it.
 Guest Collections are used to share data with other users.

-Transferring Data Between Two Mapped Collections
+Transferring Data Between Two **Mapped Collections**

 Click FILE MANAGER.
 You'll be moving data between two mapped collections using Globus.

 ![](../../_assets/img/data-management/globus21.png)

+####Step 1: Set up the source collection (CRCD data)
+On the left panel, click Search in the Collection field and search for the pitt#dtn endpoint.
+Once selected, your CRCD folders should appear.
+You can adjust the Path field to navigate to the specific folder you need.

 ![](../../_assets/img/data-management/globus22.png)